cepthomas/StPluginTester/README.md

 - `xxx.py` is the actual code under test.

 ## Sublime API Emulation
-The emulation modules implement a simple subset of the ST API.
+The emulation modules implement a simple subset of the `sublime.py` and `sublime_plugin.py` API.
 The intent is to minimize the amount of mocking required.
 This includes things like loading settings, creating Views and rudimentary management by Window.
 Also basic text buffer management by View: insert, find, replace, etc. The more complex functions are not supported and expected to be emulated using mocks.